Particular/docs.particular.net/nservicebus/transactional-session/index.md

 ## The consistency problem

-Consider an ASP.NET Core controller that creates a `User` in the business database, and also publishes a `UserCreated` event.
+Consider an ASP.NET Core controller that creates a user in the business database and publishes a `UserCreated` event.
 If a failure occurs during the execution of the request, two scenarios may occur, depending on the order of operations.

 1. **Phantom record**: The controller creates the `User` in the database first, then publishes the `UserCreated` event.
 If a failure occurs between these two operations:
-    * The `User` is created in the database, but the `UserCreated` event is not published.
+    * The user is created in the database, but the `UserCreated` event is not published.
-    * This results in a `User` in the database, known as a phantom record, which is never announced to the rest of the system.
+    * This results in a user in the database, known as a phantom record, which is never announced to the rest of the system.
-2. **Ghost message**: The controller publishes the `UserCreated` event first, then creates the `User` in the database.
+2. **Ghost message**: The controller publishes the `UserCreated` event first, then creates the user in the database.
 If a failure occurs between these two operations:
-    * The `UserCreated` event is published, but the `User` is not created in the database.
+    * The `UserCreated` event is published, but the user is not created in the database.
-    * The rest of the system is notified about the creation of the `User`, but the `User` does not exist in the database.
-This causes further errors in the system which expect the `User` to exist in the database.
+    * The rest of the system is notified about the creation of the user, but the record does not exist in the database.
+This causes further errors in the system which expect the user to exist in the database.

-When in the context of a message handler, this problem can be mitigated through the Outbox feature, however, this problem remains unsolved outside of the context of a message handler.
+In the context of a message handler, the Outbox feature can mitigate this problem, however, such scenarios remain unsolved outside of the context of a message handler.
-The only way to address this problem on the client-side, is to defer all operations to the message handler.
+The only way to address this problem on the client-side is to defer all operations to the message handler.
 This entails sending a message to create the user and publishing the `UserCreated`-event from that message handler.
 However, there are scenarios where this approach is not feasible:
-- Existing applications that want to introduce messaging, already have quite some logic in controllers.
+- Existing applications that want to introduce messaging already have quite some logic in controllers.
 Moving all that logic into dedicated message handlers requires a lot of effort, and might no be feasible from day one.
 - There may be other scenarios in which it's not feasible to delay the database operation.

-The `TransactionalSession` feature solves exactly this problem.
+The `TransactionalSession` feature solves this problem exactly.

 ## Usage

-To use the transactional session, first, the `NServiceBus.TransactionalSession`-package needs to be installed in the project.
+To use the transactional session, first, install the `NServiceBus.TransactionalSession`-package in the project.

-Then, the feature needs to be enabled on the endpoint:
+Then, enable the future on the endpoint as follows:

 snippet: enabling-transactional-session